yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Fields spanning multiple lines
 When quoted fields are used, it is possible for a field to span multiple lines, even when line breaks appear within such field.
+Implementers should be aware that line breaks appearing in such fields are considered part of the data content of those records, may differ from the line breaks used in the rest of the CSV file and should not be altered.

 Example of a CSV file with a quoted field spanning multiple lines: